Kong/konnect-quickstart/plugins/custom-plugins/add-custom-header/README.md

-# Add Custom headw
+# Add Custom header Custom Plugin

 ## Video for adding a custom plugin to Konnect

 Watch the video on how to add this custom plugin by clicking [this link](https://youtu.be/utqH-zGzReY).

-## Step by step for adding this custom plugin with Konnect with Konnect
+## Step by step for adding this custom plugin with Konnect

 This simple plugin adds a configurable custom header (example: `"X-Custom-Header": "Default-Value"` to your request) to your request upstream.